A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 Let $H$ be a Hamiltonian and $J$ a generically chosen almost complex structure.
 Since $\CF_k(H,J)$ is generated by 1-periodic orbits of $H$ of index $k$, for any $a\in\bR$ we can consider the subspace $\CF^{(-\infty,a]}_k(H,J)$ generated by the 1-periodic orbits $\gamma$ of action $\cA_H(\gamma)\leq a$ and index $k$.
 The energy of an $(H,J)$-Floer trajectory $u$ connecting two 1-periodic orbits $\gamma_0$ at $s=-\infty$ and $\gamma_1$ at $s=+\infty$ is given by the difference of the actions of these orbits, as seen in equation \eqref{eq:auton_FlCyl_energy}.
 This implies that the differential $d_{H,J}$ decreases the action, so $\left(\CF^{(-\infty,a]}_*(H,J),d_{H,J}\right)$ is a sub-complex.
 Set, for $b>a$,

-which is equivalently the space generated by the orbits with action in $(a,b]$.
-Also $\CF^{(a,b]}_*(H,J)$ is a chain complex when endowed with the quotient differential.
+As a vector space, it is (freely) generated by the orbits with action in $(a,b]$.
+We endow $\CF^{(a,b]}_*(H,J)$ with the quotient differential.
 Its homology is called \emph{filtered Floer homology}, denoted by $\HF^{(a,b]}_*(H)$.
+The classes in this homology carry an action value, usually referred to as the \emph{spectral number}, defined for $\alpha\in\HF^{(a,b]}(H),\alpha\neq 0$ by